sullivancolin/hexpy/docs/docs/Authorization.md

 ## Generating a token for use with all API requests.

-`class CrimsonAuthorizatio(username=None, password=None, token=None)`.

-Create instance with token, or username.
+Instantiate using account token, or username.
 Optionally include password, or enter it at the prompt.

 ```python
 >>> auth = CrimsonAuthorization(username="username@gmail.com", password="secretpassword")